roshnipatil2006/Buddy_AI/README.md

 # 🤖 Buddy AI — Your Personalized AI Companion

+**| Work As A Frontend Developer 💻✨ |**

+---
-**Buddy AI** is a smart and flexible AI assistant built with modern technologies.
+**Buddy AI** is a smart, flexible, and user-friendly AI companion built to empower users with modern AI capabilities — all in one sleek interface.
+Whether you're chatting with AI, creating your own custom assistant, or uploading a PDF for intelligent Q\&A, Buddy AI delivers a seamless experience.It is a smart and flexible AI assistant built with modern technologies.
 It offers a seamless way to interact with AI in three powerful modes:

 ---